Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Precision

-If it’s precision on small sanding details, you should use a more handy and lighter tool like orbital sanders.
+If it’s precision on small sanding details, I’d recommend opting for a more handy and lighter tool like orbital sanders.

 Uses

-In this belt sander vs. orbital sander evaluation, we already itemized both tools’ differences.
-However, let us list their specific purposes to prove our point further.
+In this belt sander vs. orbital sander evaluation, I’ve already detailed the differences between these tools.
+Let me break down their specific purposes to drive the point home.

 1. To sand smaller areas and tight angles.